The 10 spookiest stop-motion animated movies, ranked by spookiness

 8. Wallace and Gromit: The Curse of the Were-Rabbit (2005)

-The trouble here is the overall aesthetic: it’s too classic Wallace and Gromit to be fully spooky.
-It doesn’t help that the Were-Rabbit is adorable.
+The trouble here is the overall aesthetic: It's too classic Wallace and Gromit to be fully spooky.
+And it doesn't help that the Were-Rabbit is adorable.

 7. Kubo and the Two Strings (2016)